Best Tools for Minecraft ARGs in 2026

 dCode.fr and CyberChef: Cipher Solvers, Not Generators

-What they lack for ARG creators: These tools are built for people cracking puzzles, not creating them.
-They have no Minecraft-native cipher types: no Enchanting Table alphabet with image export, no wool color encoding, no note block sequences with audio preview, no banner pattern generation.
+What they lack for ARG creators: While these tools handle standard ciphers well, they have no Minecraft-native cipher types: no Enchanting Table alphabet with image export, no wool color encoding, no note block sequences with audio preview, no banner pattern generation.
 Output formats are raw text, not images or audio you can drop into a video or Minecraft world.

 Verdict: Useful for testing whether your cipher is solvable.
 Not useful for generating Minecraft-specific encoded content for your videos.